 Made mainly, from macaroni pasta with melted cheese a wide array of toppings can be added to this type of food.

 How food trucks become profitable

-Food trucks that are successful and tend to make the most, do a number of things to minimise expenses and maximise profits.
+Food trucks that are successful and tend to make the most, do several things to minimise expenses and maximise profits.

 Keep the number of menu options small

-A good way to make food trucks items profitable is to keep the menu options to a minimum.
+A good way to make food truck items profitable is to keep the menu options to a minimum.